-Write a sketch of a C program that uses Pthreads to execute the above six functions in a way that is maximally parallel, but adheres to the above dependency graph.
+Write either a C program that uses Pthreads or a Java program to execute the above six functions in a way that is maximally parallel, but adheres to the above dependency graph.
 Give a written explanation of how your code solves the problem.
-You can use any synchronization mechanism you want (join, condition variables, semeaphores, etc.).
+You can use any synchronization mechanism you want.